Care Coordination Burden Snapshot

 How Averyn works alongside care management →

-Answer 12 questions.
+Answer 15 questions.
 There are no clinical questions.
 Each scores 0, 1, or 2 based on what fits your household.
-Takes about 3 minutes.
+The first four sections measure burden today; the last measures exposure and readiness if something changed.
+Takes about 4 minutes.
 Free, anonymous, no signup required to take the snapshot.

 Your privacy.
 Answers stay in your browser and are not saved unless you choose to unlock the full report by email.
 Even then, we never store your individual answers — only the score and tier.